Why You Need a Foreign Language

 Iraqis are saying.

 There are many steps involved in turning this situation around, but the first step is a critical change in attitude.
-Last week was National
+He attended National

-Foreign Language Week (March 1-7, sponsored by Alpha Mu Gamma National Collegiate Foreign Language Honor Society).
+Foreign Language Week (sponsored by Alpha Mu Gamma National Collegiate Foreign Language Honor Society).
 A school district in Maryland observed the occasion by broadcasting the Pledge of Allegiance in

 a number of foreign languages.
 One teen protested on the grounds that this was somehow unpatriotic, and his father publicly supported his actions.
 Unfortunately, there are some elements in this country that equate foreign language study